JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/165319688-20432aa0-0e4a-412c-802e-776d04c9449e.png)

 ## Queues
 Queues also handle linear lists of data.
 They use a **first in first out** (FIFO) data structure.
 They are implemented using 2 pointers, one to the end (**tail pointer**) and one to the start (**head pointer**).
+Can be of fixed or dynamic length.
 Queues can also be circular, and so the pointers can both loop around.
 The same commands for stacks can be applied for queues.

-Priority queues allow for jumping to the front of the queue.
+Priority queues allow for jumping to the front of the queue, giving all data a priority before enqueuing and then comparing priorities.

 ![image](https://user-images.githubusercontent.com/72783315/165319077-af1b6c8e-645c-465d-a84b-fe2619c2c026.png)